Obstructive Sleep Apnea In Children

 Signs of Sleep Apnea in Children

-differences between the symptoms of sleep apnea in children and in
+differences between the symptoms in children and in

 adults[1].

-Adult sleep apnea already goes undiagnosed all too often, but the
+In adults already it goes undiagnosed all too often, but the

-symptoms in children can be even more hidden, making spotting it even
+symptoms in children can be even more hidden, making a quick and correct diagnosis even

 harder.